 What to Expect at Las Fallas

 Days at Las Fallas are long and LOUD.
-Firecrackers start early in the morning (8:00am), which under normal circumstances would be considered pretty profane in sleepy Spain.
+Firecrackers start early in the morning (8:00am), which under normal circumstances would be considered pretty profane in sleepy Spain, but Las Fallas is definitely the exception.
 The pop and bang is ‘delightfully’ accompanied by brass marching bands who parade down the streets of the city center – a not so gentle wake up call known as La Despertà.

 As a heavy sleeper with a tendency to stay up late and snooze through everything, I can honestly say I was unaffected.
 Most would disagree.
 If you sleep any less solidly than a hibernating bear, invest in some earplugs and strong café.